 If your child is suffering from intellectual disability disorder we are here to help.
-Located in Pittsburgh, PA, Southwood offers leading IDD treatment for children and adolescents.
+Located near Pittsburgh, PA, Southwood offers leading IDD treatment for children and adolescents.

 Learn more about intellectual disability treatment at Southwood Psychiatric Hospital Pittsburgh, PA